B-Stewart/gatsby-starter-ts-emotion-netlifycms/README.md

 # TODO:

+- Evalute article description field / excerpt?
+- Verify blog styles / write example blogs
+- Have netlifycms start with start command
+- Swap googlefonts with typeface
 - Better way to add icons to header links
 - Move Logo to CMS
 - Move Favicon to CMS
 - Move More Content to CMS
-- Extract the Md Gatsby child markdown helper to plugin
 - Make sure the netlify relative CMS plugin doesn't conflict with links in markdown (/blog went to ../blog)
-- Cleanup gatsby-node (by packages?)
-- Fix production webpack analyzer to not just be cms

-# TODO 2020:

 - Future blog publishes
-- Test form
-- Swap googlefonts with typeface
-- Clean up original TODO
+- Work on TODOs
 - Clean Up Readme
 - Move all theme styles to CMS data
-- Do all source code todo's
 - Consider consolidating 404 and thanks page to a generic page "type" with title / subtitle
 - Consider moving layout to templates?
 - Add ESLint